 Requirements: Applicants are strongly recommended to participate in a virtual audition with faculty members.
 During auditions, students will have the opportunity to connect with faculty and current students to learn more about available programs.
 If necessary, recordings will also be accepted through the student portal in lieu of a virtual audition.
 Please select the audition day link below for specific vocal and instrumental requirements.

-The Department of Music will host a High School Senior Audition Day on Monday, November 9, 2020 and Monday, January 18, 2021.
+The Department of Music will host High School Senior Audition Days.
+Check back for audition day information.

 If you have further questions regarding music scholarships or auditions, contact Chris Montgomery.

 These scholarships recognize first-year students who have a passion for art, providing students an award of $5,000 up to half tuition which is renewable annually for four years—regardless of whether the student decides to major in Studio Art.